SAP/SapMachine-infrastructure/README.md

 3. Linux Packages

     We provide Linux Packages for Debian based distributions and Alpine Linux.
-    * Debian
-    	For Ubuntu, you need to install the SapMachine public key into the apt key store.
+    * For Debian / Ubuntu, you need to install the SapMachine public key into the apt key store.
         ```
         wget -q -O - https://sapmachine-ubuntu.sapcloud.io/debian/sapmachine-debian.key | apt-key add -
         ```